googleapis/googleapis/code-samples/TUTORIAL.md

  - You will generate the new code sample in **multiple programming languages**.
  - You will **run the generated code** samples manually.
  - You will configure **automated tests** to run this sample against the live API in all languages.
- - You will r**un the automated tests** against the generated code samples in multiple programming languages.
+ - You will **run the automated tests** against the generated code samples in multiple programming languages.

 Are you ready?
 Let's get to it! 😎